Pulkit0303/Secure-CI-CD-with-Vault/README.md

 - Understand the purpose and working of Vault in real-world DevOps workflows.
 - Eliminate hardcoded secrets from Jenkins pipeline scripts.
-- Use Vault’s AppRole authentication to retrieve AWS credentials.
-- Upload files to an S3 bucket securely using credentials fetched from Vault.

 ---